Hamiltonian point of view of quantum perturbation theory: Quantum perturbation as a classical theory

 A classical system described by a Hamiltonian of the form of Eq.(\ref{classicalh}) is said to be quasiharmonic.
 The energies $E_{n}^{0}$ play the role of frequencies of the unperturbed oscillators.
 There is no problem if the energies (frequencies) are negative numbers.
-However, in what follows we cannot allow any $E_{n}^{0}$ to vanish.
-This does not present a problem since, without changing the quantum dynamics, we can always redefine $\hat{H_{0}}$ by adding to it a constant multiple of the identity so that no energy is equal to zero.
+However, in what follows, we cannot allow any $E_{n}^{0}$ to vanish.
+This does not present a problem since, without changing the quantum dynamics, we can always redefine $\hat{H_{0}}$ by adding a constant multiple of the identity so that no energy equals zero.

 The goal of classical Hamiltonian perturbation theory is to find a time-independent canonical transformation into a new set of action-angle variables

 such that the perturbed Hamiltonian becomes a function only of the new actions\footnote{Here we use the conservation of the Hamiltonian under time-independent canonical transformation.}